poline3939/poline3939.github.io/_pages/about.md

 # Recent Highlights
 * June 2022.
-I have successfully defended my thesis!
-* Nov 2021.
-One paper has been accepted by  IEEE Transactions on Neural Networks and Learning Systems. [[Full paper]](https://arxiv.org/pdf/2103.01484.pdf)
-* June 2021.
-One paper has been accepted by  IEEE Transactions on Signal Processing. [[paper]](https://arxiv.org/abs/2104.10314) [[code]](https://github.com/yokoxue/HRP)
-* Dec 2020.
-Very honor to join the WiML-T (Women in Machine Learning Theory) program as a mentor!
+I am invited to give talks on 2022 SIAM Meeting of Mathematics of Data Science.
+* March 2022.
+Two papers have been accepted by the Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging.